jeremytammik/rvtmetaprop/README.md

 the [Forge meta property editor](http://meta-editor.autodesk.link).

 ![Forge meta property editor](img/meta_editor.png "Forge meta property editor")

+Again, the buttons on the top right-hand side of the property panel enable adding new properties (the plus sign icon) and export to `CSV` and `JSON` (the cloud icon).

+RvtMetaProp reads modification into Revit and updates the BIM accordingly.

+Retranslation of the updated BIM to Forge completes the round trip.

 In order to enable the round trip intact, it has to limits the meta property data types and group names to those supported by Revit shared parameters: